 4) Construct the original linked list by reversing the second half again and attaching it back to the first half

-To divide the list in two halves, method 2 of this post is used.
+To divide the list into two halves, method 2 of this post is used.

-When number of nodes are even, the first and second half contain exactly half nodes.
-The challenging thing in this method is to handle the case when number of nodes are odd.
-We don’t want the middle node as part of any of the lists as we are going to compare them for equality.
-For odd case, we use a separate variable ‘midnode’.
+When a number of nodes are even, the first and second half contain exactly half nodes.
+The challenging thing in this method is to handle the case when the number of nodes is odd.
+We don’t want the middle node as part of the lists as we are going to compare them for equality.
+For odd cases, we use a separate variable ‘midnode’.

 Time Complexity: O(n)